EliGor1989/sharedMemoryClient/README.md

 float floatValue = getFloat("Memory1", 1);
 Console.WriteLine(floatValue);
 ```
-**Now just run our example and visualize the data that Matlab shared with us.**
+**Now, just run our example and visualize the data that Matlab shared with us.**
 If the window closes without giving us the opportunity to view the data, we should only put a little pause at the end of our example and then we can release the views that were created towards shared memories.

 ```csharp